JayMGurav/EventBoard/README.md

 ## Known Issues

-- Calendar header selection doesn't synchronize with calendar body scroll position
-- Calendar header active date is not updated on scroll in mobile view
+- Calendar header selection doesn't synchronize with calendar body scroll position, the Calendar header active date is not updated on scroll in mobile view
 - Some responsive design inconsistencies across different viewport sizes

 ## Roadmap